 My German friend first told me about the furniture market in Amar Colony.
 At first, I was actually dismissive about the very idea.
-Amar Colony is a congested area in South Delhi.
+Above all, Amar Colony is a congested area in South Delhi.
 It is probably best known for shops selling modestly priced bridal wear dresses.
 Furthermore, I was not aware of the Amar Colony furniture market.
 I was aware of the MG Road furniture shops in Gurgaon and the Kirti Nagar furniture market in West Delhi.
 But Amar Colony in South Delhi?

 It is by accident that we found this Delhi shopping market.
 There is no signage.
 Dusty dressing tables and cupboards were on the roadside.
 A single chair was being given the final polish at the end of the road.
 There is a chaiwala (tea stall vendor) dishing out innumerable cups of tea.

 I must say that we were not prepared for something this huge.
 It is about 2000 square yards of open space.
 It is like a huge courtyard.
 The furniture shops are at the back end of the courtyard.

 At last we could see furniture strewn everywhere.
 There are unfinished furniture pieces by the hundreds all over the place.

 We make our way in through a narrow passage where loaders were busy ferrying furniture pieces in and out.
 Cupboards, chest of drawers and work desks are some of pieces that were stocked here.
 They were all unfinished pieces, waiting to be polished and delivered.

 As we proceeded further, we spotted the row of shops.
 They are not really distinct furniture shops but rather they are a single stretch of shops, each having a defined space, approximately 25′ by 10′, covered with plastic sheets for protection from sun& rain.
 They are temporary shelters so there is no permanent roof over these shops.